claw-project/claw-language-specification/README.md

 # Directive Language Specification

-#### Reference compiler
+#### Reference Compiler
-The CLAW FORTRAN Compiler is the reference compiler for the claw directive language.
+The CLAW Compiler is the reference compiler for the claw directive language.
 The project can be found here:
 [claw-compiler](https://github.com/claw-project/claw-compiler)